 Source: Module “Mycotoxins” of this course.

 Shellfish, such as mussels, clams, scallops, oysters, lobsters, crabs and shrimps, are mainly fed by marine phytoplankton (D’Mello, 2003).
-Phytoplankton are microscopic marine algae that contain chlorophyll and require sunlight in order to live and grow (National Oceanic and Atmospheric Administration, 2021).
-Some specific types of these algae can grow excessively in water producing toxic compounds which are transferred to shellfish and hence to humans (Washington State Department of Health, n.d.).
+Phytoplankton are microscopic marine algae, known as microalgae, that contain chlorophyll and require sunlight in order to live and grow (National Oceanic and Atmospheric Administration, 2021).
+Some specific types of these microalgae can grow excessively in water producing toxic compounds which are transferred to shellfish and hence to humans (Washington State Department of Health, n.d.).
 Thus, shellfish can act as vectors of various shellfish poisoning syndromes, such as paralytic (PSP), amnesic (ASP), diarrhoetic (DSP), neurotoxic (NSP), and ciguatera (CFP) (South et al., 2011).
 More information about these syndromes can be found in the following table.

 Shellfish containing toxins do not look or taste different from safe-to-eat shellfish.
 Also, cooking techniques kill the algae that produce the toxins, but do not destroy these toxins.
 There is no antidote for shellfish poison syndromes.
 In severe cases, the only treatment includes the use of a mechanical respirator and oxygen until the toxin passes from the human system and full recovery occurs (Washington State Department of Health, n.d.-b).